-A large German research consortium mainly within the Max Planck Society ("MaxSynBio") was formed to investigate living systems from a fundamental perspective.
-The research program of MaxSynBio relies solely on the bottom-up approach to synthetic biology.
-MaxSynBio focuses on the detailed analysis and understanding of essential processes of life through modular reconstitution in minimal synthetic systems.
+Abstract: A large Max Planck-based German research consortium ('MaxSynBio') was formed to investigate living systems from a fundamental perspective.
+The research program of MaxSynBio relies solely on the bottom-up approach to Synthetic Biology.
+MaxSynBio focuses on the detailed analysis and understanding of essential processes of life, via their modular reconstitution in minimal synthetic systems.
 The ultimate goal is to construct a basic living unit entirely from non-living components.
-The fundamental insights gained from the activities in MaxSynBio could eventually be utilized for establishing a new generation of biotechnological processes, which would be based on synthetic cell constructs that replace the natural cells currently used in conventional biotechnology.
+The fundamental insights gained from the activities in MaxSynBio can eventually be utilized for establishing a new generation of biotechnological processes, which would be based on synthetic cell constructs that replace natural cells currently used in conventional biotechnology.

-1. Minimal Cells, Artificial Cells, and Protocells in Synthetic Biology
+Minimal cells, artificial cells and protocells in Synthetic Biology

-The emerging field of synthetic biology is considered to be one of the great promises for future biotechnology.
-This new approach towards biology is partly inspired by the large success of synthetic chemistry over the past century, but also the wealth of mechanistic insights gathered through decades of research in molecular biology and genetic engineering.
-Currently, biotechnology is limited by the fact that it relies on production organisms that are enormously complex entities, featuring large numbers of components, but also an inherent redundancy and ambiguity in their functional cellular elements and biomolecular networks.
-Thus, synthetic biology aims to generate simpler life-like entities, that is, man-made systems, which can be predicted, manipulated, and controlled with exquisite precision.
+The emerging field of Synthetic Biology is considered to be one of the great promises for future biotechnology.
+This new approach towards biology is partly inspired by the large success of Synthetic Chemistry during the past century, but also the wealth of mechanistic insights gathered through decades of research in molecular biology and genetic engineering.
+Currently. biotechnology is limited by the fact that it relies on production organisms that are enormously complex entities, featuring large numbers of components, but also an inherent redundancy and